tatsuyax25/hw-tracker/README.md

 1. Click on `Todos` in the nav bar.

-2. Click on "Create a Todo" in the nav bar.
+2. Click `Create a Todo` in the nav bar.

 3. Write a name and description for your assignment.